Political Action Committee

 - Primary contact for policy priority development, advocacy and legislative affairs

-- Liaison to Advocacy Committee, Home Health, Hospice & HCBS Subcommittee
+- Staff liaison to Advocacy Committee, Adult Day Subcommittee, Home Health, Hospice & HCBS Subcommittee, Housing Subcommittee, Skilled Nursing Facility, Nursing Facility/Assisted Living Subcommittee